ppy/osu-wiki/wiki/Tournaments/UKCC/7/en.md

 ### Qualifying rounds

 - There will be two qualifying rounds
-- There will be 4 No Mod, 1 Hidden, 1 HardRock and 1 DoubleTime map in round 1.
+- There will be 4 No Mod, 1 Hidden, 1 Hard Rock and 1 Double Time map in round 1.
-- There will be 3 No Mod, 2 Hidden, 2 HardRock and 2 DoubleTime maps in round 2.
+- There will be 3 No Mod, 2 Hidden, 2 Hard Rock and 2 Double Time maps in round 2.
   - Round 2 maps were played in the order: NM3, HR2, DT2, HD2, HR1, NM2, DT1, NM1, HD1.
 - Your scores on each map will be added together giving you a total score.
 - The top 64 players will progress from the first qualifier.